cheisr/Terraform-env-exercise2/README.md

 - 1 pubic route table and its association
 - 1 internet gateway
 - 1 nat gateway
-- TFstates is saved to S3 bucket (which was created earlier)
+- TFstates are saved to S3 bucket (which was created earlier - divided into Network and Application respectfully)

 Note:
 - There are 2 availability zones